Kasdal/Dev-ops-practice/readme.md

 # Microservices Dev-Ops Project.
-> Simple project using multiple VM machines to create a microservices for basic app.
+> Simple python project using multiple VM machines to create a microservices for basic app.
 > <hr>

 ## Table of Contents